 It helps to find your signature props

-One good thing if you starting using some personal items in your food photography will help to make your photos a very personal thing.
+One good thing if you start using some personal items in your food photography will help to make your photos a very personal thing.
 You will grow a very personal style with them.
 And that’s making your food photography special in comparison with the completion (which I didn’t believe in).

 Be honest to yourself: Of course, you saw all these really nice foodie Instagram profiles with all these stunning food photographs and you wanna be like them.
 But be aware.
 You don’t want to make pictures like them.
 You maybe love their style and how the food is looking or styled.
 But you don’t want to get like them.

 Food photography is about consistency on one hand and, which is even more important, about a very personal style.
-You want to create food imagery which makes you unique in the market.
+You want to create food imagery that makes you unique in the market.
 That’s what clients and agencies are looking for.

 Find your props and create a story around them